bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 38°
-- few clouds
+- overcast clouds
 - 77% humidity
-- 14 mph wind
+- 4 mph wind

 No precipitation in the past 24 hours